Rad Tech

 What if I have a criminal background?

 • For students in this course who may have a criminal background, please be advised that the background could keep you from being licensed by the State of Texas.
-If you have a question about your background and licensure, please speak with Program Coordinator.
+If you have a question about your background and licensure, please speak with the Program Coordinator.
 You also have the right to request a criminal history evaluation letter from the applicable licensing agency.